jacklul/xupnpd2/README.md

     - Support AES-128 encrypted streams through `hlse` handler
     - Handle playlists which are not using uppercase formatting
     - Made `hlse` handler the default since it works just like `hls`
+    - Pick the stream with the highest defined bandwidth when streaming
 - **SOAP**
     - Support remote logo links
     - Allow serving of the original stream URLs from the playlists (when `raw_urls=true` and `raw_urls_soap=true`)